Daniel Weiss (art historian): Career

+College president

 From 2005 to 2013, he then served as president of Lafayette College.
 In 2016, the college named their new black box theater in William C. Buck Hall for Weiss and his wife, Sandra.
 From 2013 to 2015, he served as the president of Haverford College.

 Metropolitan Museum

 Weiss was appointed the president of the Metropolitan Museum of Art in 2015, and the president and CEO in 2017.
 At the time of the announcement, Weiss was quoted, "The Met is a place that strives in everything it does to set a world standard, including its administration."

 During the first years of his tenure, Weiss navigated budget issues, and was “widely considered a stabilizing force who has led the Met through a period of financial struggle and low morale.”
 Then leading through a time of COVID, economic uncertainty, and societal unrest, the Met under Weiss was a leader on several high profile topics (including Sackler philanthropic funding, progress on diversity and inclusion within museums, and the return of museum visitors and financial stability).

 Weiss faced high operating deficits when he arrived, which led to staff cuts, and led the museum to improved revenue, fundraising records, and on a path track to a balanced budget by 2020.
 Part of Weiss's efforts included sequencing large capital projects the museum was planning.
 He moved ahead with renovations of the skylights over the European Paintings galleries, and paused renovation of the modern wing.
 After the Met made progress on balancing the budget, Weiss announced moving ahead with major renovation of galleries covering art from Africa, Oceania and the Americas.
 Steady progress has been made on those and additional building and capital projects, including skylights project completed on schedule; the Children's library renovation; the announcement of renovation of the galleries for Ancient Near East and Cypriot galleries; and the gift of $125 million for the Modern and Contemporary Tang Wing and the selection of Frida Escobedo as its architect.

 In 2017, Weiss was named as the museum's president and chief executive officer.
 His appointment as the Met's top leader received attention in the museum community, as the higher-ranking role in a museum is traditionally the Director.

 Weiss advocated for changing the Met's admissions policy for the first time in 50 years—which was controversial, and has ended up being described as highly successful.
 During Weiss' tenure, the museum set attendance records for three years straight, topping seven million visitors annually.